 To ensure that CAD will be available to future generations, an expanded third edition is being issued in print-on-demand paperback and hardback, ebook, Kindle and PDF formats.

-In addition to a new preface, the expanded edition includes a full-page reproduction of Marvin Hill’s classic cover illustration, and an addendum with three new stories.
+In addition to a new preface, the expanded edition includes an addendum with three new stories.
 “Carbondale Before Dark” is about growing up in the town in the 1950s and early ’60s.
 “Bucky’s Dome” is about living in futurist Buckminster Fuller’s dome home in the early 1980s.
 “Ghosts of Carbondale Past” is a reflection on a 2017 reunion concert of Carbondale bands from the 1970s.

 The third edition preserves the original text and layout, “warts and all,” while some photos have been remastered to improve clarity.
 A hardback edition is being issued that is suitable for libraries and makes a great gift.
 The ebook and PDF versions are also striking because they can be viewed as seamless double-page spreads, which highlights the graphics and layout.